-Have an apple pie tasting.
+Have an apple pie-tasting party.
 Invite friends to bake their own apple pie, or buy one from their favorite bakery, and decide which one is the ultimate best apple pie.

-Don't forget the scoop of ice cream or some cream to go with your pie, and to share a photo of your delicious pie on social media with the hashtag #NationalApplePieDay.
+Don't forget a scoop of ice cream or some cream to go with your pie, and make sure to share a photo of your delicious pie on social media with the hashtag #NationalApplePieDay.